bsdlv/wgu-flashcards/README.md

 Answer, prefaced by --</br>

 # example
-"Where is SRAM primarily used"</br>
+Where is SRAM primarily used</br>
-"--Cache memory"
+--Cache memory